 - What to Do Next

 - Ready to implement some SEO strategies?

 What Is SEO, Exactly?

-Following best-practice guidelines will help your website earn more web traffic by boosting ranking in SERP positions.
+Following best-practice guidelines will help your website earn more organic traffic by boosting ranking in SERP positions.

-A study found that 75% of internet users never go past the first page of results.
-So, if your website isn’t in those first page results, you’ll have limited visibility with your target audience.
+A study found that 75% of internet users never go past the first page of search results.
+So, if your website isn’t in those first-page search results, you’ll have limited visibility with your target audience.